ishkawa/APIKit/README.md

 ## Advanced usage

 ### NSURLSessionDelegate

-APIKit creates singleton instances for each subclasses of API and set them as delegates of NSURLSession, so you can add following features by implementing delegate methods.
+You can add custom behavior of `NSURLSession` by following steps:

+1. Create subclass of `URLSessionDelegate` (e.g. `MyAPIURLSessionDelegate`).
+2. Implement additional delegate methods in it.
+3. Override `defaultURLSession` of `API` and return `NSURLSession` that has `MyURLSessionDelegate` as a delegate.

+This can add following features:

 - Hook events of NSURLSession
 - Handle authentication challenges
 - Convert a data task to NSURLSessionDownloadTask

-#### Overriding delegate methods implemented by API

-API class also uses delegate methods of NSURLSession to implement wrapper of NSURLSession, so you should call super if you override following methods.
+NOTE: `URLSessionDelegate` also implements delegate methods of `NSURLSession` to implement wrapper of `NSURLSession`, so you should call super if you override following methods.

 - `func URLSession(session:task:didCompleteWithError:)`
 - `func URLSession(session:dataTask:didReceiveData:)`